A Church reforming to reach the lost for Christ

 Please contact us if you would like any more information.

-We are blessed to have two Ministers at our Church
+We currently have one part time minister at our Church

 I was privileged to grow up in a Christian home and to be part of a local church.
 In my late teens I grew a lot as a Christian and God brought me to the point of confessing Jesus Christ as my Lord and Saviour.
 As the song goes, ‘To God be the glory great things He has done.’